Conda treats Python the same as any other package, so it is easy to manage and update multiple installations.

 Verify that the new environment is your current environment.

-To verify that the current environment uses the new Python version, in your terminal window or an Anaconda Prompt, run:
+To verify that the current environment uses the new Python version, in your terminal window, run:

 To use the PyPy builds you can do the following: